Primary liver cancer is cancer that started in your liver. It's different from secondary liver cancer, which spreads to your liver from other organs.

 What are the symptoms of primary liver cancer?

 Primary liver cancer may not cause any symptoms at first.
 Symptoms usually appear in the later stages of the condition.

 How is primary liver cancer diagnosed?

-Primary liver cancer is diagnosed using a number of tests.
-These include blood tests and imaging scans such as ultrasound, CT and MRI.
+Your doctor will ask you questions about your symptoms and examine you for signs of liver disease.
+Primary liver cancer and its causes can be diagnosed using a number of tests.
+These include blood tests such as a full blood count, liver function tests, alpha-fetoprotein, hepatitis screening and imaging scans such as ultrasound, CT and MRI.
 In some cases, a tissue sample (biopsy) may also be tested.

 How is primary liver cancer treated?